vtaits/form-schema/packages/form-schema/README.md

   }
   ```

-- `errorsSetter` - function for map errors of field from backend format to format of field.
+- `errorsSetter` - function for mapping errors of field from backend format to format of field.
 Receives next parameters:

   * `setError` - a function for setting errors;
   * `setCurrentError` - a function to set error on the current field;